Kibble-Zurek dynamics in the anisotropic Ising model of the Si(001) surface: Abstract

 \section{Abstract}

 As a simplified description of the non-equilibrium dynamics of buckled dimers on the Si(001) surface, we consider the anisotropic 2D Ising model and study the freezing of spatial correlations during a cooling quench across the critical point.
-The dependence of the frozen correlation lengths $\xi_\|$ and $\xi_\perp$ on the cooling rate obtained numerically matches the Kibble-Zurek scaling quite well.
-However, we also find that the ratio $\xi_\|/\xi_\perp$ of their frozen values deviates significantly from the ratio in equilibrium.
-Supported by analytical arguments, we explain this difference by the fact that the deviation from equilibrium in the weakly coupled direction occurs earlier than in the strongly coupled direction.
+Depending on the cooling rate, we observe a crossover from 1D to 2D behavior.
+For rapid cooling, we find effectively 1D behavior in the strongly coupled direction, for which we provide an exact analytic solution of the non-equilibrium dynamics.
+For slower cooling rates, we start to see 2D behavior where our numerical simulations show an approach to the usual Kibble-Zurek scaling in 2D.

 \paragraph{Introduction}